Rebecca Morelle

 Rebecca Sabrina Morelle is a British science journalist, former BBC News global science correspondent and currently BBC News Science Editor.

 Early life

-Morelle attended Goffs School (now Goffs Academy) in Cheshunt in Borough of Broxbourne, south-east Hertfordshire.
+Born in 1978 in London, Morelle attended Goffs School (now Goffs Academy) in Cheshunt in Borough of Broxbourne, south-east Hertfordshire.

 Career

 Morelle graduated from Oxford University in July 2001, with a first class degree in chemistry, and then worked as senior press officer at the Science Media Centre.

-In late 2005, Morelle was the first recipient of the Ivan Noble Bursary at BBC News.
+In November 2005, Morelle was the first recipient of the Ivan Noble Bursary at BBC News.